TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

 ### Logistic regression

-intro here;

-The underlying process can be viewed as repeated coin flips or dice rolls.
-The response variable can take on one of two possible values, coded as `1` and `0`.
-These values can be used to represent binary states of interest, such as 'heads' and 'tails', or 'success' and 'failure' or 'treated' and 'control', or 'affected' and 'unaffected'.
-The probability `p` with which any random observation from the population will have a response of `1` is assumed to be constant and independent of which observations have previously been sampled.
-Since there are only two possible values, the probability of drawing an observation with a response value of `0` is `1 - p`.
+We discussed modeling of binary responses using GLMs above.
+This type of regression model is called a **logistic regression** model.
+We saw that the conditional mean we end up modeling is the expected proportion of observations where `y == 1`.
+The underlying process being modeled can be viewed as repeated coin flips or dice rolls.
+For any single observation, the response variable can take on one of two possible values, coded as `1` and `0`.
+These values can be used to represent any binary states of interest, such as 'heads' and 'tails', or 'success' and 'failure' or 'treated' and 'control', or 'affected' and 'unaffected'.
+The probability `p` with which any random observation from the population will have `y == 1` is assumed to be constant and independent of which observations have previously been sampled.
+Since there are only two possible values, the probability of drawing an observation where `y == 0` is `1 - p`.

-The distribution has a single parameter `p`, which is the probability of a random observation having a response value of `1`.
-The link function is `logit(y) = log(y / (1 - y))`, where `y` is a proportion of `1`s.
-As we've seen, the variance of the data for any value of `p` is `p * (1 - p)`, so is not constant.
+The GLM error distribution for logistic regression is assumed to be the **binomial distribution**.
+This distribution has a single parameter `p`, which is the probability of a random observation (or proportion of observations) having a response value of `1`.
+As we've seen, for binomially distributed data, the variance is expected to be `p * (1 - p)`.
+The GLM link function is `logit(y) = log(y / (1 - y))`, where `y` is a conditional mean proportion of `1`s.

-Can specify the response several ways.
+We can perform logistic regression by calling the R `glm()` generalized linear modeling function with the argument setting `family='binomial'`.
+This will automatically invoke the appropriate logit link function and binomial error model.
+There are several ways of representing the observations.
+One way is to provide a matrix with the first column being the number of observations where `y == 1` and the second being the number of observations where `y == 0`.
+This form is convenient when you have designed experiments with fixed treatments you are using as predictors.
+Then there are typically many more observations than there are treatment combinations, so this form will be more compact than having a separate row for each observation with the corresponding response and predictor values.
+However, encoding your entire dataset with this format makes it more difficult to conduct procedures such as cross-validation, which require a separate record for each observation.
+In the built-in `esoph` dataset, the data are presented in the summarized form, where `ncases` indicates the number of observations where `y == 1` and `ncontrols` indicates the number of observations where `y == 0`.

+Below we fit a logistic regression model to the `esoph` data, generate a summary returning p-values on coefficients, model deviance, and model AIC.
+We show how to extract the model deviance and AIC.
+We conduct a parametric test on the terms of the model using the `anova()` function, which in this case uses the deviances instead of sums-of-squares to test each term.
+The p-values returned by `summary()` and `anova()` are based on assumptions of a sufficiently large samples for CLT-based approximations to be 'close enough'.
+We also conduct familiar-looking residual plots of the fit.
+In this case, for some plots you will see the **Pearson's residuals** being plotted.
+These are the residuals divided by the expected residual variance for that observation under the GLM error model being used.
+If this error model is correct, the absolute value of these residuals should have a mean around one and should appear as a flat trend line in the **Scale-Location** plot, just like the standardized residuals after weighted regression.
+Just like in the case of ordinary least-squares linear regression, the relationship between the transformed (via the link function) response and the predictors to be linear.
+This means that the **Residuals vs Fitted** plot should be flat.
+If it is not, it suggests the need to include other predictor terms, such as transformations, polynomial terms or interactions.
+Or it could indicate that the link function is not correct.
+Finally, we show how to make predictions using the fit.
+The added complication here is that the default predictions are made on the link-transformed scale (not returning the conditional mean proportion/probability `p`, but the logit of `p`), so if we want predictions on the original scale, we need to specify the `type` to the `predict()` function:

 ```
 rm(list=ls())

+## esophageal cancer rates vs. various predictors:
 summary(esoph)
 nrow(esoph)
 head(esoph)
 par(mfrow=c(1, 1))
 plot(esoph)

+## fit a logistic regression model to these data:
 (fit <- glm(cbind(ncases, ncontrols) ~ ., data=esoph, family='binomial'))
-summary(fit1)
-anova(fit1)
-deviance(fit1)
+(smry <- summary(fit))
+smry$aic
+deviance(fit)
+anova(fit, test='Chisq')

+par(mfrow=c(2, 3))
+plot(fit, which=1:6)

-p1 <- fitted(fit1)
+p1 <- fitted(fit)
+summary(p1)

-## on logit scale, not probability scale:
+## default predictions on logit scale, not probability scale:
 p2 <- predict(fit, newdata=esoph)
 all.equal(p1, p2)
 summary(p2)                       ## outside allowed range of [0, 1]